 Kink and Ethical Non-Monogamy in Marriages

 Kink in relationships isn’t as taboo as it once was.
 Research suggests that approximately 10% of the population have engaged in kink with 1-2% reporting that kinky sex is their primary identifier.
 Of those who engage or have engaged in kinky sex, the average demographic is white, educated and professional.
-BDSM or power exchange sex play is the most practiced kink and manifests in a number of scenarios (top vs bottom, dominant versus submission, master and slave, caregivers and pet play).
+BDSM or power exchange sex play is the most practiced kink and manifests in a number of scenarios (top versus bottom, dominance versus submission, master and slave, caregivers and pet play).

 Open relationships, or ethical nonmonogamy (ENM), is the growing practice of being romantically involved with multiple people who are all aware of and agree to this relationship structure.
 Approximately 12 to 17% of persons responding to one recent study reported being in open relationships.
-Ethical nonmonogamy is not necessarily kinky, but the two often overlap.
+Ethical nonmonogamy is not necessarily kinky, though the two often overlap.

 Exploring Kink in Marriage